-Tap-to-earn games have quickly gained massive popularity, with hundreds of millions of people already trying out these crypto games in under a year.
-This simple game genre, which revolves around tapping on a screen to earn coins, was introduced at the start of 2024 and has since become a global phenomenon.
+Tap-to-earn games have quickly gained massive popularity, with hundreds of millions already trying out these crypto games in under a year.
+This simple game genre, which revolves around tapping on a screen to earn cryptocurrency, was introduced at the start of 2024 and has since become a global phenomenon.

-The birth of tap-to-earn gaming wasn't solely with the launch of the first tap-to-earn game, Notcoin, as many believe.
+Contrary to what many believe, tap-to-earn gaming didn't conceive with the launch of the first tap-to-earn game, Notcoin.
 Instead, it began with the launch of The Open Network (TON) blockchain, a layer-1 blockchain that was the first to integrate with Telegram.
-This integration opened up a huge potential user base of almost a billion potential players, many of whom are in developing countries seeking easy ways to earn money tapping.
+This integration opened up a huge user base of almost a billion potential players, many of whom are in developing countries seeking easy ways to earn money, tapping for instance.

 Notcoin was the first game to pave the way for the tap-to-earn trend, offering a simple way to earn coins by tapping on a virtual coin within the game and completing small tasks.
-As Notcoin gathered traction, other projects joined the train, including Catizen, Dogs, Hamster Kombat, and X-Empire.
+As Notcoin gathered traction, other projects such as Catizen, Dogs, Hamster Kombat, and X-Empire joined the train.

-T2E is a simple crypto game mechanism where players make money by tapping on their mobile screens or clicking with their mouse on desktops.
-It’s a variant of play-to-earn (P2E) and part of the broader decentralized finance (DeFi) ecosystem, but instead of immersing the players into more complicated game narratives and mechanics, it allows players to collect rewards through minimal interaction.
+Tap-to-Earn (T2E) is a simple crypto game mechanism where players make money by tapping their mobile screens or clicking with their mouse on desktops.
+It’s a form of play-to-earn (P2E) and part of the broader decentralized finance (DeFi) ecosystem.
+Instead of immersing the players into more complicated game narratives and mechanics, it allows players to collect rewards through minimal interaction.

-Since tapping a screen repeatedly can be very boring, T2E games often include another layer of tasks for players to complete, offering more points and keeping things interesting.
-Each task earns a different amount of coins based on its difficulty and often supports the game, serving promotional purposes.
+Since repeatedly tapping a screen can be boring, T2E games often include another layer of tasks for players to complete, offering more points and keeping things interesting.
+Each task pays a different amount of tokens based on its difficulty and often serves as a promotional mechanism for the game.

 To seal the deal, and hook the players, T2E games include a narrative element, and storytelling that expands it and helps to make the gameplay more engaging—for instance, Hamster Kombat narrative is a hamster acting as the CEO of a virtual cryptocurrency exchange and the entire storytelling of the game is around this.